-enceonly The Authority has made some following general assumptions have been made when in producing this Local Plan.
+The following general assumptions have been made when producing this Local Plan.
 There are also specific assumptions made in particular evidence studies.
-In particular we have it is assumed that:
+In particular we have assumed that:

-- Great Yarmouth is able to accommodate our unmet housing need as set out in the Housing Topic Paper and at policy PUBSP19. - The Local Plan will start to be reviewed within around 18 months of being adopted. - That iln general many of the existing policies are fit for purpose Core Strategy, Development Management DPD and Sites Specific Local Plan policies were relevant, albeit with some amendments and so have been rolled forward to this Local Plan.
-No policies have been saved from previous policy documents. - That the impact of Brexit on the production of the Local Plans is unknown and At the time of writing, there had been no changes to Local Plan production as a result of Brexit.
-As such, that this Local Plan has been produced in line with current regulations.
+- Great Yarmouth is able to accommodate our unmet housing need as set out in the Housing Topic Paper and at policy PUBSP19. - The Local Plan will start to be reviewed within around 18 months of being adopted. - That in general many of the existing policies are fit for purpose, albeit with some amendments and so have been rolled forward to this Local Plan.
+No policies have been saved. - That the impact of Brexit on the production of the Local Plans is unknown and that this Local Plan has been produced in line with current regulations.
 See Brexit statement in section 1.